Suggestion: Watch the 10 minutes video tutorial before reading this article

 It can be everything from a competitor who wants to reduce your chances of making profits in China, to persons who file many trademarks to sell these later.

 Sadly, some exporters simply have to pay the fee required (sometimes stretching up to USD 250,000) to get “back” the trademark (also called bad-faith registrations).

-Process when registering a trademark in China
+The Process when Registering a Trademark in China

+Registering a trademark takes a longer time than most exporters can imagine.
 When you apply to register for a trademark in China, you normally need to go through the following steps:

-d.
-SAIC starts a thoroughgoing process to register the trademark (normally takes 1 year)
+- SAIC starts a thoroughgoing process to register the trademark (normally takes 1 year)

-e.
-Approves and issues the trademark (takes generally 2 months when the above process has finished)
+- Approves and issues the trademark (takes generally 2 months when the above process has finished)

-f.
-You receive a certificate of approval (normally takes 2 additional months)
+- You receive a certificate of approval (normally takes 2 additional months)

 How long time does it take?

 The process can take everything from 12 to 16 months, depending on how if any issues occur during the registration process.